yurt-page/docs/README.md

 # Yurt Page: own website for everybody on Earth and other planets
+Yurt is a small house used my nomads.
+You can easily construct it.

 * Web1.0: peoples just readers of others sites: news, books, portals like MSN
 * Web2.0: peoples now can create their own content and interact with each others: Wiki, YouTybe, Facebook